Aletra Hampton: Later years

 Hampton felt a sense of responsibility for sharing her family's musical heritage with new audiences in her later years, especially with students in local Indianapolis schools.
 Aletra and Virtue Hampton continued to perform as a duo after Carmalita's death in 1987, mostly in the Indianapolis area for gatherings at schools and at other venues until 2006.
 In addition, the Indiana Historical Society released The Hampton Sisters, A Jazz Tribute (2003), a compact disc featuring Aletra Hampton on piano and vocals, Virtue Hampton on bass and vocals, Alonzo "Pookie" Johnson on saxophone, and Lawrence Clark III on drums.

 Death and legacy

 Aletra Hampton died in Indianapolis, Indiana, on November 12, 2007, at the age of ninety-two.
-Her remains are interred at Crown Hill Cemetery in Indianapolis.
+Her remains are interred at Crown Hill Cemetery in Indianapolis (Section 212, Lot 316).
 The longtime Indianapolis jazz musician is best remembered for her strong vocals and piano performances as a member of the Hampton Sisters and the Hampton family jazz band.

 Hampton's musical career spanned more than eighty years.
 Although she had a reputation for being a tough leader of the Hampton Sisters and held the family band together, drummer Lawrence Clark III also described her as compassionate individual with a strong faith.
 Hampton credited her father for her strong and disciplined work, and as she often described her musical family, "We are not what you call musicians, we are musical performers, and there is a difference."